Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 [^fn1]: The idea that setting $\alpha=-\beta$  implies that $Z=0$ is non-trivial.
 It holds true because we enforce two conditions for our quantization scheme: the first is that $\beta$ and $\alpha$ map to the maximum and minimum values of our quantized representation respectively, for instance $127$ and $-128$ in INT8; the second is that $Q(0)=0$.
 For more detail, see [Lei Mao's blog](https://leimao.github.io/article/Neural-Networks-Quantization/) [2].
+[^fn2]: It's still theoretically possible to encounter an overflow if a large number of INT16 values are added together.
+However, this is unlikely in practice and the use of an INT32 accumulator is sufficient.
-[^fn2]: Since the Straight-Through Estimator totally ignores each QDQ node, the [TensorRT PyTorch Quantization docs](https://docs.nvidia.com/deeplearning/tensorrt/pytorch-quantization-toolkit/docs/userguide.html#quantization-aware-training) choose not to use the term "Quantization-Aware Training".
+[^fn3]: Since the Straight-Through Estimator totally ignores each QDQ node, the [TensorRT PyTorch Quantization docs](https://docs.nvidia.com/deeplearning/tensorrt/pytorch-quantization-toolkit/docs/userguide.html#quantization-aware-training) choose not to use the term "Quantization-Aware Training".
 They argue that "if anything, it makes training being 'unaware' of quantization".